theSage21/openJudge/README.md

 [![Build Status](https://travis-ci.org/theSage21/openJudge.svg)](https://travis-ci.org/theSage21/openJudge)
 [![Coverage Status](https://coveralls.io/repos/theSage21/openJudge/badge.svg?branch=master&service=github)](https://coveralls.io/github/theSage21/openJudge?branch=master)

-A judge I made to judge the programming competitions in college.
+A judge made to judge the programming competitions held over LAN.
-It requires a web interface to function.
+It requires a web based interface to function.

 Language support is unlimited, as long as you can write a shell script for it.
 The interface I use is [judge-interface](https://github.com/theSage21/judge-interface).